Lensbaby: History

-Optic swap introduction and multiple lens bodies
+Optic Swap System

-In 2008, Lensbaby released three lenses, the Composer, Muse and Control Freak that worked in combination with interchangeable optics.
+In 2008, Lensbabies was renamed to Lensbaby and released the Optic Swap System, a modular design that included three lens bodies, the Composer, Muse and Control Freak; each lens body accepted one of four (at the time of release) interchangeable optics.
 The Muse featured flexible bellows and was similar in design to the Lensbaby 2.0.
 The Control Freak was an update on the Lensbaby 3G.
-The Composer introduced a new ball and socket design, which allowed the user to swivel the lens to move the sweet spot.
-Concurrently, four interchangeable optics were released to be used in conjunction with the Composer, Muse and Control Freak.
+The Composer introduced a new ball and socket design, which allowed the user to swivel the lens to move the sweet spot, along with a focusing helicoid.

-In 2010, Scout, the first straight-bodied Lensbaby lens, was released.
-It featured a 12mm Fisheye optic.